dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_sheets.md

 This Google Sheets `dlt` verified source and
 [pipeline example](https://github.com/dlt-hub/verified-sources/blob/master/sources/google_sheets_pipeline.py)
-loads data using “Google Sheets API” to the destination of your choice.
+loads data using the "Google Sheets API" to the destination of your choice.

 Sources and resources that can be loaded using this verified source are: